Nenotriple/img-txt_viewer/docs/User_Guide.md

 ### Find Duplicate Files
 #### *(Identify and separate duplicate files)*

-Via the `Tools Menu`.
+Via the `Tools` menu.

 This stand-alone tool allows you to find all duplicate files in a folder, or subfolder* and move them out for easy sorting.
 It works by generating and comparing a hash value for each image.
 You can use either `MD5`, or `SHA-256`.
-MD5 is faster and generally shouldn't result in false positive detections *(99.9% of the time, it's fine)*.
+MD5 is faster and generally shouldn`t result in false positive detections *(99.9% of the time, it`s fine)*.
 SHA-256 is slower but should be much more resistant to false positives.

 - Duplicate files will be moved to a `_Duplicate__Files` folder within the scanned directory.
 - Single or Both: